Assistant Professor, Psychology

 6-329D, City Centre Campus10700 - 104 AvenueEdmonton, AB T5J 4S2780-497-4165

-This is Dr. Penney’s third year at MacEwan University, having completed his PhD at Lakehead University in 2014.
-Dr. Penney currently teaches PSYC 104 and PSYC 105 (Introductory Psychology I & II), PSYC 233 (Personality), and PSYC 339 (Abnormal Psychology).
+Dr. Penney joined the Department of Psychology at MacEwan University in 2014, having completed his PhD at Lakehead University.
+He currently teaches PSYC 104 and PSYC 105 (Introductory Psychology I & II), PSYC 233 (Personality), and PSYC 339 (Abnormal Psychology).

 His overarching research interest is in adult forms of anxiety.
 Within this field, Dr. Penney’s primary research interest is excessive worry, specifically in testing cognitive-behavioural models of generalized anxiety disorder.
 In particular, his research tends to focus on the Metacognitive and Intolerance of Uncertainty models of generalized anxiety disorder.
 Dr. Penney’s secondary research area is excessive health anxiety, the primary feature of hypochondriasis/illness anxiety disorder.
 In this area, his research has included developing a health anxiety induction procedure, and further elucidating the underlying nature of health anxiety.
 These areas of research are explored with students in the Worry and Health Anxiety (WAHA) Lab at MacEwan University.
 Dr. Penney has also conducted research in a range of related fields, including other emotional disorders, perfectionism, procrastination, intelligence, and problem gambling and addictions.